HaniSource/components/components/search-category/copper-search/doc.md

         return $results;
     }
 ```
-first we need to trim the search term to prevent uncessary queries like when the search term is space ... so we use the ``trim`` function for that, then we check if search is empty
+first we need to trim the search term to prevent uncessary queries like when the search term is a typical space ... so we use the ``trim()`` function for that, then we check if search is empty

 ```php
     if (empty($search)) {